Calf Canyon/Hermits Peak Fire

-The Calf Canyon/Hermits Peak Fire was formed from the merger of two separate wildfires: the Hermits Peak Fire began on April 6 when the U.S. Forest Service lost control of a prescribed burn, and the Calf Canyon Fire began on April 9 when an improperly extinguished Forest Service pile burn operation from January rekindled.
+The Calf Canyon/Hermits Peak Fire formed from the merger of two separate wildfires: the Hermits Peak Fire began on April 6 when the U.S. Forest Service lost control of a prescribed burn, and the Calf Canyon Fire began on April 9 when an improperly extinguished Forest Service pile burn from January rekindled.
 The two fires burned into each other during a major wind event on April 22, 2022.
-Afterwards, the combined blaze was referred to and managed as a single incident as it grew and surpassed the 2012 Whitewater-Baldy Fire Complex to become New Mexico's largest-ever fire until it was fully contained on August 21.
+Afterwards, the combined blaze was managed as a single incident, growing to surpass the 2012 Whitewater-Baldy Complex fire to become New Mexico's largest ever before it was fully contained on August 21.

-Contributing factors
+Background

 The spring of 2022 was one of New Mexico's top ten warmest ever, and its sixth-driest.
 It marked the persistence and intensification of a historically severe 'megadrought' in the American Southwest, a dry spell which began in roughly 2000.

-Events
+Progression

-The fires begin
+Ignitions

-On April 6, 2022, personnel with the Santa Fe National Forest conducted a controlled burn project, called the Las Dispensas prescribed burn, in the Pecos/Las Vegas Ranger District of the National Forest.
+On April 6, 2022, personnel with the Santa Fe National Forest conducted a controlled burn project, called the Las Dispensas prescribed burn, in the Pecos/Las Vegas Ranger District of the Forest.
 Controlled or prescribed burns date back to indigenous land practices in the United States and are commonly conducted; they play a beneficial role in helping thin out fuels to prevent more severe wildfires, as well as in balancing ecosystems that depend on the introduction of fire.

 However, seasonal winds in the afternoon of April 6 caused spot fires to ignite outside the project boundary, and the prescribed burn was declared a wildfire.
 It was officially named the Hermits Peak Fire, after a nearby mountain of the Sangre de Cristo range called Hermit Peak.
 Crews worked to contain the incident, and by April 19, the Hermits Peak Fire had burned 7,573 acres and was 91% contained.

 On April 9, a new fire ignited several miles to the west of the Hermits Peak Fire, also within the Santa Fe National Forest.
 It was officially named the Calf Canyon Fire, after the nearby Calf Canyon Road.
 This fire was caused by leftover burn piles from a prescribed fire from January 2022.
 The fire grew to 123 acres by April 21, and that evening made a run to the north, growing significantly.